Problem

 Given the plates are isothermal and there is no change in the flow direction, and thus the temperature depends on y only then we have

-As,, and the energy equation reduces to
+the energy equation reduces to

 From the above velocity distribution